 The diversity of academic environments and scientific approaches is the University of Copenhagen's distinguishing feature and strength.
 Within the shared framework, the University is divided into six academic fields referred to as faculties.
 The faculties are further divided into departments and institutes acting as the primary workplace for the University's researchers.
 The University is also home to a number of centres, interdisciplinary projects and other units typically focusing their work on research in more specific academic areas.

 Read more about research at the University of Copenhagen.

 Interested in applying for a PhD Programme at the University of Copenhagen?
 Read more about the PhD Programmes.

-The University of Copenhagen is a member of three international alliances of high-ranking universities:
+The University of Copenhagen is a member of three international alliances of research universities: